-An abdominoplasty is a common plastic surgery procedure that is commonly referred to as a tummy tuck.
-This surgery focuses on removing, trimming, and toning the excess fat and skin around the stomach area.
+An abdominoplasty is a popular plastic surgery procedure commonly referred to as a tummy tuck.
+This surgery focuses on removing and trimming excess fat and skin around the stomach to slim and tighten the abdominal area.

-While most people think of a tummy tuck as purely cosmetic surgery, us plastic surgeons use this procedure to restore weak abdominal muscles while also sculpting your tummy.
+Most people think of a tummy tuck as purely cosmetic surgery.
+But plastic surgeons use this procedure to restore weak abdominal muscles and sculpt your tummy.
 After your surgery and recovery, you should have an abdomen that’s firm, smooth, and flat.

-You might think that only the rich and famous can get a tummy tuck, but it’s actually quite affordable.
+Contrary to common belief, a tummy tuck, is actually quite affordable.
 Not to mention abdominoplasties are one of the most popular surgeries our Nashville patients opt-in for at Garza Plastic Surgery.

 What Is Tummy Tuck Surgery?

-Abdominoplasty, or tummy tuck surgery, involves the following steps.
+Surgery for abdominoplasty, or a tummy tuck surgery, involves the following steps.

 Because abdominoplasty is a major surgical procedure, you will be put under general anesthesia and intravenous sedation during the operation.
 A qualified anesthesiologist will make sure you are given effective anesthesia for your comfort during your procedure.